In recent months, when people talk about the digital currency, the chances are that Bitcoin is the first cryptocurrency that will come to mind.

 Additionally, the past performance of an asset is not indicative of future returns.
 If an asset has no hope of generating cash, whether now or in the future, one cannot rightfully expect an adequate return.
 One can hope to make money by buying it because perhaps demand may increase and supply is relatively limited, but that is entirely different from expecting to make money from it.
 It is a little like buying 4-D – you may guess the right numbers and win a prize, but that does not mean that you actually expect to win money when you buy 4-D. Over the long run, due to the odds of buying lottery, the expected return is actually negative.

 Our Two Cents Worth

-We only invest into asset classes that generate cash – such as fixed income and equities – because we believe that over the long term, they promise safety of principal and we can expect an adequate return.
-We do not invest into Bitcoin and have no intention to – no matter what price its proponents claim it is capable of reaching.
+We only invest in asset classes that generate cash – such as fixed income and equities – because we believe that over the long term, they promise the safety of principal and we can expect an adequate return.
+We do not invest in Bitcoin and have no intention to – no matter what price its proponents claim it is capable of reaching.

 If you would like to buy Bitcoin, by all means do so, but please do so with the recognition that you are speculating – not investing.

 This is an original article written by Providend’s Editorial Team.

 1. Retirewell® Part 5: Investment Philosophy for a Retiree Client